fizwidget/fizwidget.github.io/source/_posts/2014-07-27-functional-pipelines.markdown

 return emails
 ```

-This works, but the code is quite verbose, and it's not particularly easy to understand or modify.
+This works, but it's quite verbose, and it's not particularly easy to understand or modify.

 Let's instead try structuring our solution as a pipeline.
 We can translate the problem description almost directly into code by chaining together methods from Ruby's [`Enumerable`](http://www.ruby-doc.org/core-2.1.1/Enumerable.html) module: